-Finland Further global warming Large urban regions An important priority is During During the economic and precipitation benefit from energy saving (transport, turbuler turbulence, the increases are expected globalisation, while urban structure, district prevaili prevailing trend of in Finland.
-Northern certain cities dominated heating, promotion concent concentration and Finland is particularly by a mono-industrial of light traffic and of growth growth in the biggest sensitive to climate base, for example public modes).
-There urban c urban conglomerations, change (reindeer the wood-processing is a move towards the especia especially the Helsinki husbandry and tourism). industry, have suffered increased use of wind metropo metropolitan region, Heavily urbanised areas heavy job losses.
+Further global warming and precipitation increases are expected in Finland.
+Northern Finland is particularly sensitive to climate change (reindeer husbandry and tourism).
+Further global warming benefit from globalisation, while certain cities dominated by a mono-industrial base, for example the wood-processing industry, have suffered Heavily urbanised areas herey job losses.
+The egions while lominated lustrial An important priority is energy saving (transport During the economic while lominated lustrial energy saving (fransport Curing air comornia while lominated lustrial (turbulence, the lominated lustrial urban structure, district prevailing trend of lustrial heating, promotion concentration and • 914 of light traffic and of growth in the biggest - ardi public modes).
+There urban conglomerations, • essing is a move towards the especially the Helsinki suffered increased use of wind metropolitan region, es.
 The and bio-energy.
-Specific has con has continued and even could suffer from heavy main consequence of energy saving norms accelers accelerated.
+Specific has continued and even could suffer from heavy main consequence of ence of energy saving norms accelerated.
 Job losses floods.
-Because of the globalisation for spatial and diversification of have be have been observed in dispersed settlements, planning has been the energy sources are being tradition traditional centres of traffic has to operate development of closer introduced. heavy in heavy industries such as almost entirely with networking between id poom wood processing. fossil fuels. cities in order to connect their potentials.
-Finnish regions and cities have prepared development strategies to deal with globalisation (international co- operation networks and improvement of accessibility). ·/fittoreemp
+Because of the globalisation for spatial or spatial and diversification of have been observed in dispersed settlements, planning has been the seen the energy sources are being traditional centres of traffic has to operate development of closer of closer introduced. heavy industries such as almost entirely with networking between tween wood processing. fossil fuels. cities in order to connect to connect their potentials.
+Finnish s.
+Finnish regions and cities have ties have prepared development lopment strategies to deal eal with globalisation tion (international co- -00 operation networks vorks and improvement of ent of accessibility).